Best Public Universities in Denmark for Indian Students in 2026

 1. The University of Copenhagen

 The University of Copenhagen was founded in 1479.
 It is the oldest university in Denmark and a popular research institution in Europe.
-This public university in Denmark is also popular because 10 Nobel Laureates, 37 Prime Ministers, 34 Olympic medalists have graduated from here.
-While majority of bachelor's courses at University of Copenhagen are offered in Danish, international students can consider applying for English taught master's courses.
+This public university in Denmark is also popular because 10 Nobel Laureates, 37 Prime Ministers, and 34 Olympic medalists have graduated from here.
+While majority of bachelor's courses at University of Copenhagen are offered in Danish, international students can consider applying for English-taught master's courses.
 More details are as follows:

 Regional Ranking 2025-26